The diverse Accommodated Cape Town to Nairobi Safari Highlights include:

-Arriving at our first overnight lodge in the scenic Olifants River Valley, we get to sample some of the fine locally produced wines of South Africa.
-Then we enjoy a traditional South African dinner.
-After the traditional meal, your guides will give you a full briefing on what to expect during our safari through Africa.
+Arriving at our first overnight lodge in the scenic Olifants River Valley, we relax and enjoy dinner.
+After dinner, your guides will give you a full briefing on what to expect during our safari through Southern Africa.
 Our en-suite accommodation is in the town of Citrusdal, at a lodge with a pool.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.